Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 14 days | 4 touches | Respectful and value-driven

-Closed-lost deals are some of the warmest prospects in your pipeline.
-They already know your product.
-They already went through evaluation.
-Something stopped them — timing, budget, a competitor, internal politics.
+Closed-lost deals are some of the warmest prospects in your pipeline — they already know your product and have already gone through evaluation.
+Something stopped them (timing, budget, a competitor, internal politics).
 This cadence re-opens the conversation without being pushy.

-When to use it: Deals that closed-lost 3–6 months ago.
-Prospects who went dark during evaluation.
-Companies where the original champion may still be in role.
+When to use it: Deals that closed-lost 3–6 months ago, prospects who went dark during evaluation, or companies where the original champion may still be in role.

 Expected metrics: